KevinMellott91/react-nest-thermostat/README.md

 ### Component (primary) properties
 - `away` (Boolean) - true/false to indicate if the Nest is in "away mode"
+- `leaf` (Boolean) - true/false to indicate if the Nest is in "energy savings mode"
 - `ambientTemperature` (Integer) - actual temperature detected by the Nest
 - `targetTemperature` (Integer) - target temperature provided to the Nest
 - `hvacMode` (String) - status of the HVAC operations